syncfusion-content/windowsforms-docs/WindowsForms/MultiColumnTreeView/Overview.md

 ## Features

 * Styles Architecture - Supports a flexible style architecture to let users define the styles for nodes at different levels of the Tree.
 It helps the users to specify the styles for a specific node or for a class of nodes.
-* Columns - Lets you add multiple columns and subitems.
+* Columns - Lets you add multiple columns and sub items.
 * Checkbox and Option Buttons support - Interactive check boxes that could be checked or unchecked, which will indicate the check state of the child node's check boxes.
 Node can also hold option buttons.
 * Node Images - Tree nodes can hold left images, right images and images for different state of the nodes like expand and collapse.
 * Load on demand - Enhances the performance by reducing the loading time of the nodes by displaying the nodes only on demand by the user.
 This provides the user to delay the loading of nodes in Trees, until the user initiates the nodes to expand.